Noah-Hickey/FullStackQAP1/README.md

 4. Run in the terminal: "node index.js".
 (Optionally you can install globally by running "npm link" in the terminal.)

-5. Type "--generate password" followed by one of the options found in the message in the terminal.
+5. Type "generate-password" followed by one of the options found in the message in the terminal.
 The options include "--length" (followed by number of characters you want for password length), "--lowercase" for lowercase letters, "--uppercase" for uppercase letters, "--numbers" for numbers, or "--symbols" for symbols.